wcota/rndgen-fortran/README.md

-# Fortran module: RNDGEN
+# Fortran Module: RNDGEN

 ## Description

-KISS random number generator as object in Fortran, to use multiple and independent generators.
+The Fortran module `RNDGEN` implements the KISS (Keep It Simple Stupid) random number generator as an object, facilitating the usage of multiple and independent generators.

-The code was adapted from <http://web.mst.edu/~vojtat/class_5403/kiss05/rkiss05.f90>, implemented by [Thomas Vojta](http://thomasvojta.com/).
+The code adaptation is derived from [Thomas Vojta](http://thomasvojta.com/)'s implementation available at [http://web.mst.edu/~vojtat/class_5403/kiss05/rkiss05.f90](http://web.mst.edu/~vojtat/class_5403/kiss05/rkiss05.f90).

-From the original source, <http://web.mst.edu/~vojtat/class_5403/kiss05/rkiss05.f90>:
+For reference, the original source code can be found [here](http://web.mst.edu/~vojtat/class_5403/kiss05/rkiss05.f90), with the following information:

 ```txt
 !
 Random number generator KISS05 after a suggestion by George Marsaglia